What is the Best Logging Chainsaw? Top Models for Cutting Trees (2023)

 2. Makita EA6100PRGG Chain Saw

-The Makita EA6100PRGG, a 20-inch 61cc professional logging chainsaw, has a 4.6 engine power.
+The Makita EA6100PRGG is a powerful a 20-inch 61cc professional logging chainsaw with a 4.6 engine power.
 Its cutting shaft is 20 inches long and comes with a cover to prevent damage.

 Although this is quite pricey compared to regular chainsaws, its robust construction and large fuel capacity make it a perfect choice if you’re looking for a durable and powerful engine.